• Skip to primary navigation

 These vegan pinwheels make a great appetizer or snack.
 They are a little messy, so if you plan on making them for a party, you may want to make a batch first and try out the tips that I've listed.

-Other recipes using a Thai peanut sauce is my Thai Peanut Noodles and my Thai Veggie Wrap.
+Other recipes using a Thai peanut sauce are my Thai Peanut Noodles and my Thai Veggie Wrap.

 Jump to: